-All in all, 2020 and 2021 brought much innovation in the Field Service Management Market and accelerated the adoption of Digital Transformation and Remote Working.
-Looking for positive aspects, we can definitely say that these years boosted our productivity, and now FSM organizations are transforming much faster than before.
+All in all, 2020 and 2021 brought much innovation in the Field Service Management Market and speeds up the adoption of Digital Transformation and Remote Working.
+Looking for positive aspects, we can definitely say that these years boosted our productivity, and now FSM organisations are transforming much faster than before.

 (A) We’re so excited to share with you, i4T Global is one of the major sponsors of the 13th Annual Field Service Management (FSM) 2022 Conference, that’s happening on 09 – 10 March, and we will be in person at Dockside Darling Harbour in Sydney, Australia!

 At this Year’s Event, we will equip you with the Strategies & Best Practices you need to Deliver an Effective Field Service Culture to Increase Efficiency & ROI of the Field Service Workforce While Improving Your Business Processes Through Real-Time Data-Driven Solutions.

 (B) You might also be interested in reading about;

 - Post COVID-19: Challenges Faced in Property Maintenance in the UK

 - ‘New Year – New Approach’ in relation to PropTech and Digital Transformation